 All participants will do a pre-litigation negotiation based on an actual court case.
 You will be provided the relevant case pleadings.

 How will the negotiation be conducted?

 There are no requirements except that you must use email, phone, and video conferencing at lease once.
-You do not need to complete the negotiation entirely within those three contacts with your partner.
 You have the entire month to negotiate and may communicate as many times with your partner as you wish.
-On average during the fall semester, students communicated with their partner 7.5 times.
+On average this past semester, students communicated with their partner 7.5 times.